danielwohlgemuth/experiments/2024/ci-cd-using-codepipeline-codebuild-and-codedeploy/README.md

 This assumes that repo is `sample-python-web-app` and the owner is `danielwohlgemuth`.
 If that's not the case, update the values in the GitHubSourceAction configuration in [ci-cd-using-codepipeline-codebuild-and-codedeploy-stack.ts](/2024/ci-cd-using-codepipeline-codebuild-and-codedeploy/lib/ci-cd-using-codepipeline-codebuild-and-codedeploy-stack.ts).

+If you plan to use EC2 Instance Connect to log in to the server and deploy this project in a region other then `us-east-2`, please update the prefix list Id.
+You can find the prefix list Id in the `VPC` service under the `Managed prefix lists` section.

 Initialize the CDK toolkit stack in AWS

 ```bash